Starting in the fall semester of 2022, payments will be made by QR bill. All information is available on your UNIGE portal.

 In case of a problem, please contact us via our platform admissions.unige.ch by logging in on the left using your UNIGE credentials, then selecting the ‘taxes’ tab.
 In the body of your message, be sure to specify your complete banking details:

 - Bank name

-- Name of bank account holder (ex. your parents)
+- Name of bank account holder

 and, if you are entitled to reductions, attach a scan of the letter indicating that.